-Students will sit two examination papers based on the topics studied and apply their knowledge to different case studies.
+Students will sit two examination papers based on the topics studied and a previously unseen case study resource booklet.
+They will also apply their existing knowledge through different case studies and relevant examples.

-All students must produce one Individual Investigation of 2250 words based on primary/secondary data collected and is worth 25% of the overall grade.
+All students must produce one Individual Investigation of 2250 words based on primary/secondary data collected, this is worth 25% of the overall IB grade.